Workflows and Analyses

 }

 If the key outputField is used in place of inputField, then the value represents the output of that stage instead.
-When the workflow is run and an analysis created, the workflow stage reference will be translated into an analysis stage reference:
+When the workflow is run and an analysis created, the workflow stage reference is translated into an analysis stage reference:

 { "$dnanexus_link": {